 Get active!
 There’s a great water sports centre at Anissaras Beach, 5 km north from the hotel.
 Sports include water-skiing, catamaran sailing, windsurfing and SUP paddle board, with lessons for beginners, refreshment courses and rental of equipment.
 Parasailing, jet-ski and sailing cruises are also on offer.
 There’s a scuba diving centre at the Nana Beach Hotel.

 Play golf at the nearby Crete Golf Club.
 The challenging 18-hole course is among the best in Greece.
-Rent bikes or sign up for a mountain biking tour with Creta Cycling or the Hub in Malia.
+Rent bikes or sign up for a mountain biking tour with Creta Cycling, Lyttos Beach or the Hub in Malia.

 Walking and hiking

 Explore the hills and local villages on foot, or drive to nearby forests, gorges and mountains for beautiful walks and hikes.
 Head south from Malia to the area around the villages of Krasi and Kera, for walks along the trails of the forest of Chamoprina, the Roza Gorge or, for experienced hikers only, the Embasa Gorge.
 Ask Lydia for more suggestions.

 Don’t miss the archaeological site of the Minoan Palace of Knossos (half an hour by car).
 Try to be there when it opens (normally 8 am) before the crowds arrive and the sun burns.
 Or go late in the afternoon; the site usually stays open until sunset.
 Combine your trip to Knossos with a visit to the impressive archaeological museum in Heraklion.